Figuring out the big question about AAC: Where do I start?

 - What does their vocabulary consist of?
 Is it just nouns, or is it a mix of parts of speech?

-- Do they use word approximations, sign, or any other form of communication?
+- Do they use word approximations, signs, or any other form of communication?

 Joint Attention/Social Referencing: A student’s attention to you and others is also important to consider.
 If a child has little to no awareness of others in their environment, then teaching them to use AAC may prove chall

-Motivation to Communicate: There needs to be a motivation to communicate.
-If an individual is already getting all there wants and needs met through gestures or pointing, what do they need their device for?
+Motivation to Communicate: There needs to be motivation to communicate.
+If individuals are already getting all their wants and needs met through gestures or pointing, why would they need their device?
 We need to set up scenarios to create the motivation to communicate!

-Please note that below I have shown examples of screen shots.
-The most important component of designing an AAC program is INDIVIDUALIZATION!
+Please note that below I have shown examples of screenshots.
+The most critical component of designing an AAC program is INDIVIDUALIZATION!
 You can not simply pull up a core page and get started.
-You have to evaluate the language needs for that individual.
+You have to evaluate the language needs of that individual.
 Please see “creating personalized vocabulary” for a discussion on how to create an individualized and functional core system.